 A half-loaf of home-made sourdough bread was a couple days old, and tired of being stored in the fridge.
 I decided to make croutons with it for the week’s luncheon salads.
 I poured olive oil, spices, parsley and fresh rosemary into a Pop-It storage box (made with safe materials in Italy), then tossed the bread squares in and shook the thing with all my might to coat them well.
 With ambient heat from the oven while baking the croutons, a new loaf of bread was rising nearby.
 Sliced thinly, the croutons were ready after ten minutes in a 350° oven.
 Cooled croutons were poured into elegant jars to be used at table.
 And they won’t need to be stored for long; these croutons will quickly be poured out onto salads. @M-J de Mesterton

 After poaching and frying those pieces of chicken, having spent more than an hour in the process, we were stunned at the foam-rubber texture of the alien meat.
 The animals had to have been pumped full of SOMETHING unnatural to make their breasts as large as those of turkeys and render their flesh absolutely inedible.
-My husband, who had innocently ordered the stuff at Albertson’s butcher counter, brought all the chicken back for a full refund.
+It was impossible to know how the chicken would be when cooked, therefore lots of time and effort were wasted.
+Needless to say, the inedible meat was returned to its purveyor.
 Don’t let grocery stores ruin your meals–make sure the chicken you purchase is of normal size.
 Good thing we did not unwittingly serve this faux fowl to guests.
 That would have been ruinous!~~M-J

 And now, the eternal question: which came first, the funky chicken enhanced by hormones, or the FREAK EGG?